Hurtak/hello/README.md

     - hover styles
     - focus styles
 - fix tests
-- remove Lato font if it is not used anywhere
 - resolve all todos in code
 - when menu is closed, disable all form field, or do not render the html
 - conditional updated is broken when we change clocks showSeconds prop, overall behavior seems strange investigate!